PCI DSS compliance in Kubernetes-based platforms

 R6: Developing and maintaining secure applications

 While much of this requirement is out of scope for the underlying platform, the platform is definitely still part of the “application” itself from the point of view of the PCI DSS.
 Thus, there is a requirement to have sufficient processes in place, documentation, keeping up on upstream updates, and much more.
 For organizations that choose to self-host Kubernetes, this burden falls on them.
-By instead relying on a managed service, e.g. Elastisys Compliant Kubernetes, this responsibility is shifted toward the provider instead.
+By instead relying on a managed service, e.g. Elastisys Welkin, this responsibility is shifted toward the provider instead.
 For agility in developing your application, we of course recommend choosing a managed service.

 R7: Restrict cardholder data by business need to know